awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 # Using Amazon CloudWatch Alarms<a name="AlarmThatSendsEmail"></a>

 You can create both *metric alarms* and *composite alarms* in CloudWatch\.
 + A *metric alarm* watches a single CloudWatch metric or the result of a math expression based on CloudWatch metrics\.
 The alarm performs one or more actions based on the value of the metric or expression relative to a threshold over a number of time periods\.
-The action can be an Amazon EC2 action, an Auto Scaling action, or a notification sent to an Amazon SNS topic\.
+The action can be sending a notification to an Amazon SNS topic, performing an Amazon EC2 action or an Auto Scaling action, or creating a Systems Manager OpsItem\.
 + A *composite alarm* includes a rule expression that takes into account the alarm states of other alarms that you have created\.
 The composite alarm goes into ALARM state only if all conditions of the rule are met\.
 The alarms specified in a composite alarm's rule expression can include metric alarms and other composite alarms\.

   Using composite alarms can reduce alarm noise\.
 You can create multiple metric alarms, and also create a composite alarm and set up alerts only for the composite alarm\.
 For example, a composite might go into ALARM state only when all of the underlying metric alarms are in ALARM state\.

-  Composite alarms can send Amazon SNS notifications when they change state, but can't perform EC2 actions or Auto Scaling actions\.
+  Composite alarms can send Amazon SNS notifications when they change state, and can create Systems Manager OpsItems when they go into ALARM state, but can't perform EC2 actions or Auto Scaling actions\.

 You can add alarms to CloudWatch dashboards and monitor them visually\.
 When an alarm is on a dashboard, it turns red when it is in the `ALARM` state, making it easier for you to monitor its status proactively\.